taoensso/truss/README.md

 Some superficial observations from looking at the README now:

-  1. Goals seem to be a superset of Truss? (coersions, etc.)
+  1. Goals seem to be a superset of Truss? (incl. coersions, etc.)
   2. Seems to be more declarative (separates structure from validation calls)
   3. Seems to be more concerned with types than general (predicate) conditions?
-  4. Codebase and API both seem considerably larger?
+  4. Codebase and API both seem significantly more extensive?

 Would definitely encourage checking it out if you haven't!